 Assets held for managing liquidity risk include short term cash held with the RBNZ, New Zealand Government securities, securities issued by supranational agencies, securities issued by highly rated banks and securities issued by State Owned Enterprises, Local Authorities and highly rated NZ domestic corporates.
 These assets would be accepted as collateral by the RBNZ in repurchase transactions.
-At 30 September 2014 the Banking Group would be eligible to enter into repurchase transactions with a value of \$11,536 million.
-The Banking Group also held unencumbered internal residential mortgage backed securities ("RMBS") which would entitle the Banking Group to enter into repurchase transactions with a value of \$5,709 million at 30 September 2014 (the RBNZ has imposed a cap limiting the amount of RMBS deemed as eligible in the liquidity portfolio to 4% of total assets).
+At 30 September 2015 the Banking Group would be eligible to enter into repurchase transactions with a value of NZ\$12,837 million.
+The Banking Group also held unencumbered internal residential mortgage backed securities ("RMBS") which would entitle the Banking Group to enter into repurchase transactions with a value of NZ\$6,046 million at 30 September 2015.